-When it comes to WordPress table formatting, by default, each column in wpDataTables has same CSS classes applied and has a same look, but you can always style and color the columns as you need.
+When it comes to WordPress table formatting, by default, each column in wpDataTables has the same CSS classes applied and the same look, but you can always style and color the columns as you need to.

-Sometimes it is handy to have right-align for numeric columns, especially if you have large numbers in your table.
-This feature is supported out-of-the-box – to enable it you’d just need to tick the “Align numbers to the right” checkbox in the wpDataTables settings page – then all of the numbers in all tables will be right-aligned.
+Sometimes, it’s handy to have right-align for numeric columns, especially when you have large numbers in your table.
+This feature is supported out-of-the-box.
+To enable it, you simply need to tick the “Align numbers to the right” checkbox in the wpDataTables settings page – and all the numbers in all tables will be right-aligned.

 Individual coloring and styling columnsHow to define specific colors and styles for individual columns

 “Coloring columns” is also very simple – there is a color picker in each column settings panel.
 Just pick the color that you want in the colorpicker, save the table, and you will see the columns colored in the table front-end.

-You can see at this table on the left that we applied three different colors for each type of fruit.
-For “Apple” column we set green color, “Oranges” orange color and for “Bananas” the yellow one.
+You can see in this table on the left that we applied a different table color for each type of fruit.
+For the “Apple” column we set a green color, for “Oranges” an orange color, and for “Bananas” a yellow color.

-Sometimes it’s not only the color that you would like to change – it’s necessary to apply some specific styling rules for some of the columns – e.g. different font, margins, etc. For this there is a “CSS class(es)” input for each column.
-You can define one or more CSS classes there, separated with a space.
-You can enter column configuration by clicking on “Column settings” button or by clicking “Complete column list” button from where you can open column configuration for each column.
+If you might want to change more than the color – it’s necessary to apply specific styling rules to some of the columns – e.g., different fonts, margins, etc. For this there is a “CSS class(es)” input for each column, where you can define one or more CSS classes, separated by a space.
+You can enter column configuration by clicking on the “Column settings” button or by clicking on the “Complete column list” button from where you can open a column configuration for each column.

-Then you can define any specific CSS rules for the columns, either in theme’s CSS (whether in files or theme settings), page CSS (e.g. if you’re using Visual Constructor), or wpDataTables Custom CSS block in the Settings page.
+Then, you can define any specific CSS rules for the columns, either in the theme’s CSS (whether in files or theme settings), the page CSS (e.g. if you’re using Visual Constructor), or in the wpDataTables Custom CSS block in the Settings page.

 Then, when you insert this table in the front-end, you will see the styling applied.